HMS Speedwell (1780)

 HMS Speedwell was a mercantile vessel that the Admiralty purchased in 1780.
 During the American Revolutionary War she served at Gibraltar during the Great Siege.
 In 1796 she was converted to a brig.
 Although she did capture two French privateers and participate in an incident in which the Royal Navy violated Swedish neutrality, her service in the French Revolutionary and Napoleonic Wars was apparently relatively uneventful.
-A storm in February 1807 destroyed her with the loss of her entire crew.
+A storm in February 1807 destroyed her, causing the loss of her entire crew.

 American Revolutionary War

 Lieutenant John Gibson commissioned Speedwell in July 1780, for the Mediterranean.
 She arrived at Gibraltar, which was undergoing the Great Siege, on 20 December, carrying dispatches.
 While Speedwell was on her way she encountered a small vessel that launched an attack that Speedwell repulsed, though Gibson sustained some wounds.
 On 1 January 1781 the British took possession of an abandoned settee on which there were letters, with one mentioning that the vessel that had attacked Speedwell had suffered several men killed and wounded.

 Speedwell then remained at Gibraltar.
 Five men deserted Speedwell on 11 April after helping tow the cutter Tartar out of the Mole.
 On 16 June 1781 Speedwell brought 120 prisoners into Gibraltar, but it is not clear from where.
 On 5 October some of Speedwell's crew intended a mutiny to seize her and desert with her to the Spanish.
 However, a Spanish boy, a deserter, who was on board informed Gibson, who arrested four ringleaders.
 The deserters were then placed in irons on the provost ship.
 About half the crew were amenable to the planned mutiny, which had the mutineers rising, killing the officers, and then sailing Speedwell to Algerciras.
 There the mutineers intended to sell her, split the proceeds, and proceed individually to England.

 On 3 December a crewman from Speedwell stole a fishing boat and made for the Spanish shore before some fishermen set out after him and brought him back.

 Speedwell was re-rated as a sloop-of-war on 22 March 1782, with the news reaching Gibraltar on 22 May.
 On 16–17 September Speedwell prepared to go to sea.

 In June 1782 the garrison launched 12 gunboats.
 Each was armed with an 18-pounder gun, and received a crew of 21 men drawn from Royal Navy vessels stationed at Gibraltar.
 Speedwell provided the crew for Vengeance.